VitoMinheere/VitoMinheere/README.md

 ## Hello there.

-I am Vito Minheere, a Data Engineer/Developer focussing on the Google Cloud Platform.
+I am Vito Minheere, a Data Engineer/Developer focused on the Google Cloud Platform.

 Currently employed as a Data Engineer at [Incentro NEXT](https://www.incentro.com/)

 ### What makes me tick?

 - Advocate of free software(free as in freedom).
 - Prefer the DIY attitude to off the shelf stuff.
 - Simple but not easy.
 - Like to get down to the nuts and bolts to really learn how stuff works.